 In general, Sony offers a standard 1 year guarantee that covers almost all Sony products.
-Some exceptions such as lamps, projectors and batteries have a more limited guarantee.
+Some exceptions exist however:

 If you do need a repair, you will have to show your original purchase documents.
 If you don’t have these, you will be charged for any repairs.
 Don’t worry, if you are certain you are within dealer warranty, your dealer should have copies available.